-With nearly 20 games with Mills in the regular rotation, it seems right across the NBA and world people are queing up to profess their love of Vegemite-y Mouse himself, Patrick Mills.
-Or so it seems.
+Its been nearly 20 games with Patrick Mills in the Blazers regular rotation, and it seems right across the NBA people are queuing up to profess their love for the Vegemite-y Mouse himself, or so it may seem.

-With Mills by the game appearing to become comfortable with his role, and the team overall getting comfortable with Mills, it seems people out there in the land of BEdge seem to be yelling his short comings (pardon the pun) even louder.
+Patty Mills with each game is appearing to become comfortable with his role and the team overall getting comfortable with Mills, however it seems people out there in fan land seem to be pointing out his short comings (pardon the pun)

-The stats are interesting.
-Patty has been in the rotation for 19 games now since Nate threw the stick and called "fetch" from the dog house, and the little terrier has seen the team produce 11-7 record as apposed to the 8 - 9, we are 5-1 when Patty plays more than 20 minutes.
+The statistics are interesting.
+Mills has been in Portland's rotation for 19 games, since coach Nate McMIllian threw out the stick and called "fetch" from the end of the bench dog house, and the little terrier has seen the team produce 11-7 record as a result compared to the 8 - 9 before his introduction.
+Portland are 5-1 when Mills plays more than 20 minutes.

-Mills is not your typical NBA prospect, which I think makes him hard for people to pin.
-Some appear to look at him like a Euro, which path typically goes playing pro ball in Europe and landing in the NBA.
-Patty never actually did that, plus Australia is farther from Europe than the USA is?????
+Mills is not your typical NBA prospect, which makes him hard for people to quantify.
+Some appear to look at him like a European prospect, following a path that typically goes playing pro ball in Europe before landing in the NBA.
+Mills never actually did that, plus Australia is farther from Europe than the USA.

-Some see him as a 2nd round draft choice (pick 55) out of a middle road school in a weak competition of the NCA, while others just cannot get past the fact that he is 5'11 on a good day and he has a funny voice.
+Some see him as the 2nd round draft choice (pick 55) from a middle road school in a weak division of the NCAA, while others just cannot get past the fact that he is 5'11 on a good day and he has a funny voice.

-People need to understand that in Australia, basketball is not a popular sport, it sits behind Australian Rules Football, Rugby League, Rugby Union (they are 3 different sports for those playing at home) Cricket, Tennis and Soccer as far as popularity is concerned, the result of that is the development channels down under are not as 'refined' as you would find in the USA, Asia or Europe, so the players come from further back from a coaching stand point.
-Add to that Patty is Indigenous Australian (thats a whole other story though)
+In Australia, basketball is not a popular sport, it sits behind Australian Rules Football, Rugby League, Rugby Union (they are 3 different sports for those playing at home) Cricket, Tennis and Soccer as far as popularity is concerned.
+The result of this is the development channels down under are not as 'refined' as you would find in the USA, Asia or Europe, so the players come from further back from a coaching stand point.

-The most common detractions on the kid are this;
+The most common detractions on the Mills are this;